 Harmonic Analysis for Scale and Chord Selection

 Harmonic Analysis is the process used to determine the harmonic function of chords within a chord progression or song.
 A chord progression is defined as a sequence of chords, each chord has a root and is a particular chord type.
 The relationship of a chord's to a scale determines its function within that scale's tonality.

-No videos for Naming Chords on `Ukulele at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Assets for Naming Chords on `Ukulele at this time.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee

 Aloha, Curt, All I can say is WOW!
 What you have accomplished is simply incredible!
 All the best — Glen Hirabayashi, The Aloha Boys

 Folks, if you haven't stopped by Curt's site, do so right now! ..And get his books, they are fantastic.
 This guy knows his stuff and is able to pass it along too. — Alan Johnson Proprietor, The 4th Peg

 I can highly recommend Curt's Uke books — I have four of them and they are excellent. — fatveg — Portland